-Engines designed with an heat exchanger are not suitable for a Keel Cooling System (case of T and Z Nanni engines series).
+Engines designed with an heat exchanger are not suitable for a Keel Cooling system.
 Operating the engine without coolant or raw water supply, even for few seconds, will lead to a complete engine breakdown.

 Instead of proper mix coolant, raw clean water can only be used in case of emergency and for the shortest time possible.
 As soon as back to shore, get in touch with the nearest Nanni representative or seasoned marine shipyard or workshop.
 Please refer to the Fluids section for complete information.